apache/arrow-site/powered_by.md

 * **[AWS Data Wrangler][34]:** Extends the power of Pandas library to AWS connecting DataFrames and AWS data related services such as Amazon Redshift, AWS Glue, Amazon Athena, Amazon EMR, Amazon QuickSight, etc.
+* **[Cylon][35]:**  An open-source high performance distributed data processing library that can be seamlessly integrated with existing Big Data and AI/ML frameworks.
+Cylon uses Arrow memory format and exposes language bindings to C++, Java, and Python.
 * **[Dask][15]:** Python library for parallel and distributed execution of dynamic task graphs.
 Dask supports using pyarrow for accessing Parquet files